Cancel anytime

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include expansion of licensing partnerships, enhancing the online experience, and focusing on customer loyalty programs.
+Recent Initiatives: Recent initiatives include expanding licensing partnerships and focusing on e-commerce growth and optimization.

 Summary